sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

 for the **OS_PROJECT_DOMAIN_NAME** and **OS_USER_DOMAIN_NAME** environment variables.
 Apart from using your user name and password, it is also possible to generate a token that is valid for 24 hours.
 This may be handy if you are running the script elsewhere on a batch system and you don't want to send you username and password with your batch job.
 You can use this token to access your data in SWIFT.

+Setting the environment variables as shown above holds for Linux and mac OSX.
+For Windows you may want to have a look at: https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.3

 You can get a token in the following way:

 .. image:: /Images/stat.png